opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Job-Status-Changes.md

     type supports this feature and there is an available list of steps in the database returned by the Agent during runtime.
-- **Mark Finished OK**: This option allows you to change the selected job(s) to a [Finished OK]{.skd-job-statuses} status regardless of     the job\'s current status.
+- **Mark Finished OK**: This option allows you to change the selected job(s) to a [Finished OK]{.skd-job-statuses} status regardless of     the job's current status.
 All events are processed as if the job(s) had [Finished OK]{.skd-job-statuses} without intervention.
 If a job     is [Marked Finished OK]{.skd-job-statuses} before it starts, both the start and finish time saved in history equal the time the job is marked.
-- **Mark Failed**: This option allows you change the selected job(s) to a [Failed]{.skd-job-statuses} status regardless of the job\'s     current status.
+- **Mark Failed**: This option allows you change the selected job(s) to a [Failed]{.skd-job-statuses} status regardless of the job's     current status.
 All events are processed as if the job(s) had failed without intervention.
 If a job is [Marked Failed]{.skd-job-statuses}     before it starts, both the start and finish time saved in history equal the time the job is marked.
 - **Mark Under Review**: This option allows you to change the selected